Alcohol’s Role In George Michael’s Cause Of Death: What’s Dilated Cardiomyopathy

 All the speculations about George Michael’s cause of death are now over.
 It has been revealed that the pop icon died of “dilated cardiomyopathy with myocarditis and fatty liver.”
 According to senior coroner Darren Salter, George died from a weakened heart and a damaged liver.
 The final post-mortem report concluded that the 53-year-old suffered a natural death.
-However, did alcohol play a role in his death?
+But, did alcohol play a role in his death?

 Salter has confirmed the natural cause of death.
 Therefore, the investigation into George’s death will now be discontinued.
-The senior coroner said there was no need to carry out any further inquiries.
+The senior coroner said there was no need to carry out any further enquiries.
 The final post-mortem report comes after Thames Valley Police termed the December report as “inconclusive.”
 The police department said the death was still treated as unexplained, even though the department did not talk about anything suspicious about it.
 George died on Christmas last year.

 Singer George Michael died of natural causes, coroner says in statement – there will be no further inquest pic.twitter.com/tsAYhLpHSE